 , a great philosopher and educator of ancient China.
 It is also known as Fuzimiao in Chinese.
+Originally, the temple was constructed in the year of 1034 in the Song Dynasty (420-589).
 It suffered repeated damage and has been rebuilt on several occasions since that time.
 1937 was the most destruction when it was burnt to ruin by Japanese aggressors.
 In 1984 the temple was rebuilt under the support of the local government.
-During the long process, the original building expanded to be a complex building in the architectural style of the Ming (1368-1644) and Qing (1644-1911) dynasties, including the Confucius Temple itself, the Jiangnan Gongyuan (the place of imperial examinations) and the Xue Gong (the Imperial Academy).
-The complex is still called the Confucius Temple out of habit by locals and visitors.
+During the long process, the original building expanded to be a complex building in the architectural style of the Ming (1368-1644) and Qing (1644-1911) dynasties, including the Nanjing Confucius Temple itself, China Imperial Examination Museum

 is flowing.
 On the south bank of the river, there is the longest screen wall in China which is 110-meter-long (about 120 yards) and piled with bricks.
 The Dacheng Hall is recommended on your trip.
 It is 16.22 meters high (about 53 feet) and 28.1 meters (about 30 yards) wide featuring a 1.5-meter-high (about 5 feet) pedestal.
 There are two worthwhile attractions found in the inner hall.
 One is the largest figure of Confucius in China.
 The other one is the beautiful collection of 38 vivid panels which are made by various jade, gold and silver, detailing the life of Confucius.
 Out of the hall, you will see the bronze statue of Confucius as well as the white marble statues of his eight disciples.